 Crossing D. Luiz I Bridge, we will arrive at Gaia, where a boat trip of approximately 50 minutes can be a great option, a different way of seeing Oporto.

-Now the most awaited visit, the visit to a Port Wine cellar,, where the famous port wine is being aged, so that it can be taken and tasted all over the world.
+Now the most awaited visit, the possibility to visit a Port Wine cellar,, where the famous port wine is being aged, so that it can be taken and tasted all over the world.

 Then the best Oporto view through the Serra do Pilar Monastery, World Heritage by the Unesco, its construction started t in 1538, with an unusual shape, circular plant, a replica of the church of Santa Maria Redonda in Rome, 100 steps will take you to the dome, which surrounds the church.